Servicemembers United

 Servicemembers United (SU) was an LGBT-interest organization dedicated to the repeal of the United States armed forces' gay-exclusionary policy, commonly known as "don't ask, don't tell" (DADT).
-The organization, formerly known as "Call to Duty", formed in 2005 by veterans.
+The organization, formerly known as "Call to Duty", was formed in 2005 by several veterans.

 The national leadership committee of Servicemembers United included Executive Director Alexander Nicholson, Co-Founder Jarrod Chlapowski, Stephen Peters and Sean Sala.

 Alex Nicholson was one of the few lobbyists that participated in direct talks with the White House on how to pave the way for repeal.
-The effort is documented in Fighting to Serve, a tell all of the behind the scenes fight.
+The effort is documented in Fighting to Serve, a tell-all of the behind-the-scenes fight.